Wide leg pants are an everyday staple in my wardrobe, and let me tell you I have tried a ton of them out there!

 Ohh the cult favorite Kamm pant.

-Sorry to say these are my #1 most favorite pant I own/wear/have ever purchased.
-IMO they are worth the money and they hold up to some wear let me tell you.
+Sorry (not sorry) to say these are my #1 most favorite pant I own/wear/have ever purchased.
+IMO they are worth the money and they hold up to some serious wear, let me tell you.

 Need more info?